MicrosoftDocs/windows-insider/wip/flight-hub/index.md

 ## Active Development Builds of Windows 10

-Moving forward, the Dev Channel will receive builds directly from the active development branch, and new features will show up in these builds first.
-While features in the active development branch may be slated for a future Windows 10 release, they are no longer matched to a specific Windows 10 release.
-This means that builds from the active development branch simply reflect the latest work in progress code from our engineers.
+ Builds from the active development branch simply reflect the latest work in progress code from our engineers.

 | Build | Dev | SDK | ISO |
 |-------|------|------|